Information about housing policies and procedures for students and parents?

 How do I become a Resident Assistant?

-Students interested in becoming Resident Assistants(R.A.’s)
+Students interested in becoming Resident Assistant (R.A.)

 should express interest to their current resident

-assistants and community directors who will then
+assistant and Resident Hall Manager who will then

 explain the process for applying as well as the